sh123/esp32_loraprs/README.md

   - TTGO T-Beam (SX1276)

 # Building
-- Update `include/config.h`
+- Update `include/config.h` with your parameters
-- Build for client/tracker mode `pio run -e esp32dev`
+- To build for client/tracker mode use `pio run -e esp32dev`
-- Build for iGate `pio run -e esp32dev_igate`
+- To build for iGate mode use `pio run -e esp32dev_igate`

 # Development board
 Development board schematics, case and antenna models are available under `extras/cad` and `extras/schematics`.